About the Program

 Yes.
 Prior funding does not affect eligibility for the Ontario Community Changemakers program.

-Must be 19-35 years old at the time of application
+- Must be 19-35 years old at the time application.

-Project must be located in the Province of Ontario or in a First Nations Territory within the provincial boundary of Ontario.
+- Project must take place in the Province of Ontario or in a First Nations Territory within the provincial boundary of Ontario.

 *Support will be arranged for participants with technical barriers.